marbl/MetagenomeScope/FEATURES_TODO.md

     within the interface (maybe by giving each node/edge a "component" attribute?).
 This could be pretty cool.

-* Open parser interface when we've finished laying out the first connected component?
-We'd have to access the system's default internet browser and then open the parser interface thing with the xdot file in question, presumably (just spitballing here) by encoding a GET request in the URL for that xdot file name.
-(This is a lot of work for a small payoff, so IDK.)
-We might also want to show progress of connected components (e.g. 20/123 laid out) to user in the JS UI.

 * In collate\_clusters.py:
   Provide user with time estimate, instead of using dot -v?
 We can base this off number of nodes/edges, etc.